nimiq/developer-center/learn/validator-trust-score.md

 ## Open source

-The algorithm, like the blockchain itself, will be open source, including both its design and implementation.
+The algorithm, like the blockchain itself, will be open source.
+This includes its design as well as its implementation.
 The implementation is currently under development and will be available as an `npm` package.

-In addition, an API *may* be publicly available for anyone to use, allowing access to the score.
-We will be sharing more information about this API in the future.
+An API _may_ also be made available for public use to access the score.
+More information about this API will be provided in the future.

 ## The VTS algorithm

-The algorithm is a product of three factors: Size, Liveness and Reliability, each ranging from 0 to 1.
+The algorithm uses three factors: Size, Reliability, and Liveness.
+Each factor ranges from 0 to 1.

 $$
-T = S \times L \times R
+T = S \times R \times L
 $$

-The Size factor depends solely on the current distribution of bets.
-Conversely, the Reliability and Liveness scores are based on their behaviour over the last 9 months, which we believe is a sufficient period to evaluate a validator.
-Behaviour older than 9 months is excluded from the score calculation.
+The Size factor is based on the size of the validator's stake relative to the total stake in the network.

-We only consider completed epochs, not the currently active epoch.
-Therefore, the score is not a live value.
-It can have a delay of +12 hours (an epoch last 12 hours).
+Reliability and Liveness are based on behaviour over the last 9 months.
+For these parameters we only consider completed epochs, not the currently active one.
+Therefore, the score is not live and can have a delay of up to 12 hours (an epoch lasts 12 hours).

-Before moving forward, we will define $m$, which is the number of epochs to consider knowing that the window duration is 9 months.
+Before going any further, we define $m$, the number of epochs to consider, knowing that the duration of the window is 9 months.

 <details>